 Dr. Jason Ware

-Clinical Assistant Professor & Director of Assessed Learning
+Clinical Assistant Professor and Director of the Faculty Honors Preceptors Program

 Jason earned a Ph.D. in Curriculum Studies from Purdue University.
 Prior to his faculty appointment within the Honors College, Jason was a lecturer in the University’s College of Education and a faculty developer within the Center for Instructional Excellence.
 Within these roles, Jason taught Multiculturalism in Urban Education, Introduction to College Teaching, and Introduction to Educational Research, and he served as a faculty consultant within the University’s IMPACT project for transformative education.